s-fellner/BSA_Rolex/README.md

 - we extracted the cognates from the tokens
 - We added features (number of tokens,...)

-NOTE: - We vectorized the sentences with Tfidf not poss DEVVV

 ***Results of the model***

 - The overall accuracy of the model is 64,80%